AI-Maker-Space/MLOpsWorldGenAISummit/02_Workshop Day 2/README.md

-# Mutli-Agent Systems - Powered by LangGraph
+# Multi-Agent Systems - Powered by LangGraph

 In the first session, we'll make a simple LangGraph Tool Use Agent to familiarize ourself with LangGraph and the core patterns of Generative AI.